 There are a few navigation tools that every true sailor needs to keep in the cabin to safely navigate their course.
+Below is a list of the top 4 navigation tools you need for chart reading and plotting courses.

 Measuring the distance between two points on a chart is made easier with dividers.
 The dividers allow you to measure distance in nautical miles when used in conjunction with the latitude scale of your nautical map.